FujimotoGroup/RL-LLG-B/README.md

 ## Output

-During the simulation, the program will generate the following outputs:
- 1. **Reward History**: A file `reward_history.txt` containging the rewards achieved by the DQN agent over the episodes.
+The program generates several output files in the specified directory:

+- `options.txt`: Contains the parameters used in the simulation, as well as the magnetization reversal time.
+- `episodeXXXXX.png`: Graphs of the magnetic field and magnetization for the corresponding episode.
- 2. **Magnetization and Field Data**: Files `m.txt`, `h.txt`, and `t.txt` storing the magnetization, magnetic field, and time evolution data for the best episode.
+- `episode00000.png`: Graphs of the magnetic field and magnetization for the optimal policy episode. :warning:

- 3. **Plots**:
-    - `reversal_time.png`: A plot of magnetization reversal time.
+- `reversal_time.png`: Shows the graph of magnetization under the optimal policy with a tangent line that defines the magnetization reversal time.
-    - `field.png`: A plot of external, anisotropy, and shape magnetic fields over time.
+- `field.png`: Plots the external field, anisotropy field, and demagnetizing field over time.
+- `m.txt`: Contains the magnetization values over time during the optimal policy episode.
+- `h.txt`: Contains the external magnetic field values over time during the optimal policy episode.
+- `t.txt`: Contains the time values used in the simulation during the optimal policy episode.
+- `reward history.txt`: Tracks the reward history of the DQN agent across episodes.

 ## Dependencies